evan-mason/drafter/README.md

 -- Upload new players CSV -- THIS WORKS ALREADY, BUT CAN RE-SEED IF I WANT -- Add and remove players based on master list ## THIS CAN BE DONE VIA DB IF NEEDED -- Export Final Draft Phase 2

+EXTRA FEATURES TO CONSIDER
+-- compare players. use a checkbox and it will create a popup that will put all the players together (2 probably) then have red/green text.
+-- Addition of rotowire news. see http://nbasense.com/nba-api/StatsProd/StatsCms/Rotowire/RotowirePlayer#request-example player ids are same as here https://www.nba.com/players

 Improvements to make
 - extract methods from API's to own apis and create services to handle object creation/manipulation.
 Controllers are doing too much.
 Phase 4